jsun969/audit-monkey/README.md

 2. Select `Import...` from the dropdown menu.
 3. Choose the downloaded iCal file from your computer.
 4. Choose the calendar where you want to add the imported events.
 5. Click `Import` and wait for the calendar to import the events from the iCal file.

+### Outlook Calendar

+1. Click `Add calendar`
+2. Go to `Create blank calendar` tab and create a new calendar.
+3. Go to `Upload from file` tab and upload the downloaded iCal file.
+4. Select the calendar you created in step 2.
+5. Click `Import` and wait for the calendar to import the events from the iCal file.

 ## 🙏 Thanks